-Solo Travel 2018 : A Quick Travel Guide to Hanoi, Vietnam (Part I)
+A Quick Travel Guide to Hanoi, Vietnam (Part I: Travel Tips Edition)

-Just got back from an unforgettable trip to Hanoi, Vietnam, and let me tell you—it was AMAZING!
+I recently had an unforgettable trip to Hanoi, Vietnam, and let me tell you—I still can’t get enough of it!
 Well, except for the fact that I came home with a severe sunburn… sigh. 😅

-Originally, this trip was supposed to be a solo adventure, but at the last minute, my best friend decided to tag along!
+This trip was supposed to be a solo adventure, but at the last minute, a friend decided to tag along!
 She literally booked her flight just a day before I left.
-I arrived in the afternoon with AirAsia, while she landed at midnight with Vietnam Airlines.
-Thankfully, I had already booked and paid for our accommodation a month in advance, so she just had to cover the cost of our room upgrade.
+I flew with AirAsia and landed in the afternoon, while she landed at midnight with Vietnam Airlines.
+Thankfully, I had already booked and paid for my accommodation a month in advance, so she just had to cover the cost of our room upgrade.

 Flight Ticket 🛫